jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ![](images/1.%20Inheritance%20Main%20Concepts.006.png)

-And the list item added to the derived list will inherit directly from the list item in the base list.
+And the list item added to the derived list might inherit directly from the list item in the base list.

 ![](images/1.%20Inheritance%20Main%20Concepts.007.png)